Bah humbug alert

 First, holiday greetings are a marketing tactic.
 Why else are you sending one?
 Aren’t you trying to “get in front of” your target audience with a heartwarming message.
 Or “one last time before the end of the year?
-So why are you sending a marketing email with no value?
-One that simply adds to your customer’s already overflowing inbox?
+So why are you sending a marketing email with no value that adds to your customer’s already overflowing inbox?
 Any other time of the year, would you send a marketing email without a call to action?
 Probably not.

 What value does that holiday greeting add?
 I would guess none – which is a wasted opportunity.

 The holiday greeting is a perfect time to show your company value!

 - Include a link to your most viewed blog post or most viewed resource on your website.

 - Encourage a view of your latest how-to video.